LoginALee/introduction-to-promises-js/README.md

 Speaking in more simple terms, we could say that a callback is a function that is called when something happens, and that ‘something’ can be an event (like a mouse click, an API call, etc)

 1️⃣ ***Example without callbacks***

+Here, we create an Array which will hold some exercise names, and a function to push elements to it, no callback is beign used yet
 ```javascript
 const gymRoutine = [];